3bodymo/futbin-players-price/README.md

 ```

 ## How to use?
-* Let take Messi as our example.We will pass his name and 99 as a rating to our script as the following:
+* Let take Messi as our example.
+We will pass his name and 99 as a rating to our script as the following:
 ```
 python3 fpp.py messi 99
 ```